aalbatross/optimization-task/docs/GettingStarted.md

     "task": "321afeb8-3e07-4930-b3cd-b418e9adef36",
     "status": "SUBMITTED",
     "timestamps": {
-        "submitted": "2018-12-25T12:59:18.944Z",
+        "submitted": "1545867402",
         "started": null,
         "completed": null
     }
 }

-You will receive an output as above, see the status of your request is submitted, you can query the status of task with the "task" field available in the response.
+You will receive an output as above, see the status of your request is SUBMITTED, you can query the status of task with the "task" field available in the response.
+The timestamps field indicates the time of submission, the value is in milliseconds from begining of epoch (00:00:00 Thursday, 1 January 1970 UTC).

-2. Check the status of the task:
+### Check the status of the task:

 Say taskId: 321afeb8-3e07-4930-b3cd-b418e9adef36 for the last job